Certain businesses are required to ensure that they are controlling the amount they pollute.

 The legislation provides a framework for operators of processes listed in Schedule 1 of the Regulations to apply to the local council or the Environment Agency to obtain a permit to carry out the activities.
 These activities are classified as follows:

-Part A (1): Large, potentially highly polluting activities such as Tata Steel and Koppers.
+Part A (1): Large, potentially highly polluting activities such as British Steel and Koppers.
 These are regulated by the Environment Agency, and enquiries about these should be directed to them.

 Part A(2): Medium scale processes.
 These are regulated by local councils for various aspects of the operations including emissions to land, water and air, energy and raw materials usage, waste minimisation, accident prevention and noise emissions.